 “We recognize that many students compare a long list of colleges and the 2018 US News & World Report Best Colleges rankings are instrumental to both students and parents researching their options,” said Alfred State President Dr. Skip Sullivan.
 “We’re very grateful that this prestigious list recognizes our faculty excellence, hands-on career preparation, and the superior student experience found at Alfred State.
 We’ve placed highly in a number of national rankings lately and it’s a tremendous honor.”

-Recently Money Magazine’s Best Colleges for Your Money recognized Alfred State’s web development program as best in the nation, while cyber security, applications software development, and network administration came in at No. 2 among all colleges offering similar degrees.
-An additional eight majors also made the national top ten list by Money.
-TheBestColleges.org ranks the college’s veterinary technology program No. 3 in the country.
+Recently Money Magazine’s Best Colleges for Your Money recognized Alfred State as top ranked in the nation compared to all schools listed with web development programs.
+Students searching for colleges with cyber security, applications software development, and network administration will see Alfred State ranked No. 2.
+In all, ASC is in the top ten list by Money when searching for eight different majors.
+TheBestColleges.org ranks the college No. 3 in the country for schools with veterinary technology.
 Praise from student reviews also gained high marks for Alfred State from Princeton Review and Niche.com.

 “Each of SUNY’s 64 colleges and universities help our students find their purpose and their passion.
 Whether it’s in research, education, outreach, or engagement, our colleges and universities strive to achieve excellence in everything they do,” said SUNY Chancellor Kristina M. Johnson.
 “We are thrilled that so many of our SUNY campuses have again received favorable rankings by US News & World Report.
 While we appreciate that rankings are one indication of quality, it does help demonstrate that SUNY is one of the best national education systems.
 Congratulations to each of the SUNY campuses recognized by the 2018 US News and World Report rankings.”